Iranian group to set up National Council

 "Iranians will only be able to go onto the streets when they know that there is an alternative.
 They did that 30 years ago under the slogan 'the Shah must go and everything will be better', but today everybody is demanding they know exactly in which direction we are heading before.
 That's why we have to be as clear and transparent as possible."

-Pirzadeh said that he did not believe Tehran had the military capacity to block the Hormuz Straits for a prolonged period as a blockade would be a "declaration of war" on its neighbours and oil importers across the world.
+Pirzadeh said that he did not believe Tehran had the military capacity to block the Hormuz Starits for a prolonged period as a blockade would be a "declaration of war" on its neighbors and oil importers across the world.

 (Reporting By John Irish; editing by Andrew Roche)